HHS/syndication/syndication_admin/docs/mediaitems.md

 + Confirm the Active checkbox is checked by default.

++ Confirm Visible in Storefront checkbox is checked by default.

++ Confirm Manually Managed checkbox is checked by default.

 + Optionally, enter the External GUID.
 Note: there is a 255 character limit.

 + Optionally, enter the Hash.
 Note: there is a 255 character limit.